 Jesus, Society of

 Among the great organizers and theologians of the order are St. Francis Borgia, Claudio Aquaviva, Saint Robert Bellarmine, Luis Molina, and Francisco Suárez.
 The order has a tradition of learning and science; e.g., the Bollandists are Jesuits, and Jesuits have made a specialty of the study of earthquakes.
-Pierre Teilhard de Chardin is the most famous Jesuit scientist of this century.
+Pierre Teilhard de Chardin is perhaps the most famous Jesuit scientist.
 The society is also noted for its foreign missionary work.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.